Gandi/libvmod-unidirectors/README.rst

 	Configure a director as hash.

-	The director chooses the backend server by computing a hash/digest of the http header in param.
+	The director chooses the backend server by computing a hash/digest of the http header in param or the bereq.url if no http header is found.

 	Commonly used with ``client.ip`` or a session cookie to get sticky sessions.